Week 16 Homework 💻 🐋

 - don’t mash on the

-to move to the end of the current word
+handlkeys! instead, use:wto move to the beginning of the next wordbto move to the beginning of the previous wordeto move to the end of the current word

 - the combination

-is super handy, it allows you to add to the word under your cursor - the combination
+eais super handy, it allows you to add to the word under your cursor - the combination

-allows you to change the whole line, no matter where you are in the line (thanks Tabitha! 👏)- if you have a really long line that wraps onto multiple visual line you can move up and down by visual lines instead of real lines by doing
+biis like the opposite ofea— it allows you to add to the beginning of the word under your cursor ccallows you to change the whole line, no matter where you are in the line (thanks Tabitha! 👏)- if you have a really long line that wraps onto multiple visual line you can move up and down by visual lines instead of real lines by doing

-- remember, the fastest way to get around in vim is using the
+gkandgjinstead ofkandj - remember, the fastest way to get around in vim is using the

-search functionality — try to get in the habit of doing it more!
+/search functionality — try to get in the habit of doing it more!

 Shell/Unix Wizardry 🧙♂️